karlbuscheck/nyt-wordcloud/README.md

 ## Acknowledgements

 This project is based on the notebooks provided by Michele Samorani, Associate Professor in the Department of Information Systems and Analytics at the Leavey School of Business at Santa Clara University.
-Professor Samorani's guidance in our NLP class made this project possible, allowing me to apply and extend the concepts covered in the course to build this word cloud.
+My work in Professor Samorani's class is what inspired my idea to visualize the world in words.

 ## Note
 This notebook is a work in progress.
 The only way to code is to practice.
 Stay tuned for more.